 Of course, there are other tools in this review that have more functions than the EMT Pro MTB.
 Every different model, except for the Lezyne V10, has more tools and features than the EMT Pro.
 How important these features are is up to you and your needs.
 Have you ever used a spoke wrench on the trail, how about a Torx 10 or a 2.5mm hex?
 If the answer is no, then you will probably be quite pleased with the tools and functions of the EMT Pro.

 Portability is one of the EMT Pro MTB's strongest suits.
-At only 106g, it is one of the lightest models in this test, 5g heavier than the Lezyne V10.
+At only 106g, it is one of the lightest models in this test, 12g heavier than the Ninja 16+.
 It weighs in 2g lighter than the OneUp EDC, but the EMT Pro offers far more in the versatility department as it can easily be switched between bikes and be stored in more places than your steerer tube.
-The heaviest models in our test, such as the Blackburn Tradesman and the Crankbrothers M19, have more functions but weigh roughly 70g more.
+The heaviest models in our test, such as the Blackburn Tradesman, the Lezyne RAP-21 CO2, and the Crankbrothers M19, have more functions but weigh roughly 70g more.

 Ease of Use

 Our biggest concern regarding durability is misplacing the Phillips head bit should you remove it from the 8mm hex key.
 Beyond that, the EMT Pro MTB is solid as a rock and looks ready to handle numerous years of use.
-It scores right up there with the other all-metal tools in this test like the Crankbrothers M19, Lezyne V10, ToPeak Mini Pro 20, and the Blackburn Tradesman.
-The OneUp EDC score slightly lower due to the copious amounts of plastic, and the Park Tool IB-3 loses ground for its soft metal bits and poor design.
+It scores right up there with the other all-metal tools in this test like the Crankbrothers M19 and ToPeak Mini Pro 20.

 The EMT Pro MTB is an excellent multi-tool for every type of riding, mountain biking, road biking, and everything in between.
 It will be especially appreciated by the more weight conscious riders out there, as it is one of the lightest models in this test, yet still has all your important bits and comes with a quality chain breaker.
 This is an especially great option for people who ride with a saddle bag or carry your tool in a pocket due to its small size and low weight.